XC1a/ProMiSE/README.md

 Xinrui Wang, Lang Feng, Zhongfeng Wang, [ProMiSE: A High-Performance Programmable Hardware Monitor for High Security Enforcement of Software Execution](https://ieeexplore.ieee.org/document/10110921), *IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems*, vol. 42, no. 11, pp. 3599-3612, Nov.
 2023.

-We realized 5 security policies on VCU707 board (implementing to other rocket-chip suppotted FPGA boards is not difficult):
+We realized 5 security policies on VCU707 board (implementing on other rocket-chip supported FPGA boards is not difficult):

 *Shadow Stack*, *White-List*,*Control-flow Integrity(CFI)*, *Light-weight Data-Information-Flow-Track(LW-DIFT)*,*Data-flow Integrity(DFI)*

 Acknowledgment: We thank Xun Jiang for his contribution to setting up the basic RISC-V platform.

-Following sections will introduce the details of the implementation.
+The following sections will introduce the details of the implementation.

 Contact: Xinrui Wang (mailto:xrwang@smail.nju.edu.cn) and Lang Feng ([fenglang3@mail.sysu.edu.cn](mailto:fenglang3@mail.sysu.edu.cn)).